sberg413/Rick-and-Morty/README.md

-# Rick & Morty Sample Android App
+# Rick & Morty Android App
-This application is a sample Android app that uses [The Rick and Morty API](https://rickandmortyapi.com/) to display of list of characters.
-Click on a character from the list opens a more detailed view of the character.
+This project, developed by [Steve Bergamini](https://tech.stevebergamini.com/), is a sample Android app that showcases characters from the popular show Rick and Morty.
+Using [The Rick and Morty API](https://rickandmortyapi.com/), the app allows users to browse a list of characters and view detailed profiles.
+Built using modern Android architecture and best practices, this project demonstrates effective use of Jetpack Compose, MVVM, and other advanced features.

 ![Build Status](https://github.com/sberg413/Rick-and-Morty/actions/workflows/github-actions.yml/badge.svg)
 [![codecov](https://codecov.io/gh/sberg413/Rick-and-Morty/graph/badge.svg?token=VERTJX6G1O)](https://codecov.io/gh/sberg413/Rick-and-Morty)
-## Features and Best Practices
+## Rick and Morty Android App Features and Best Practices

 This project demonstrates several development best practices, modern Android libraries, and architectural concepts, including: